 Key takeaways

-Your data on Sanity + your code on GitHub = you depend on nobody.
+Your content in open files + your code on GitHub = you depend on nobody.

 WordPress maintenance costs 10h/month.
 A Next.js/Vercel site: near zero.